bingereader12/KJSCE-Social/README.md

 - **Personalized Profiles:** Customize profiles, add educational and professional details.
 - **Real-Time Chat:** Instant messaging between users to facilitate communication.
 - **Notifications:** Receive updates on follows, likes, and comments.
+- **Dark Mode:** Allows user to switch the mode according to their convienence.

 ## Authors